redbluewater/BATSallTime/README.md

 ** How to create BIOSSCOPE CTD and MasterBtl files
 * Update pipeline to inclue timeline
 * Get revised pipeline/steps from Ellie
+* Gather Ruth's scripts into a single notebook for GitHub
+* Setup Ruth scripts so they allow a person to point to a local data directory (will allow scripts to be updated on GitHub, but then leave data locally)
+* Setup flag to note how the season is defined (glider, pre-set, Hydrostation S)